Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “Yeah, where’s the fake thumb?” my wife concurred.

+I shrugged before tossing the cloth over my shoulder.
 “Just because he hid it well doesn’t mean that it doesn’t exist.”

 “It looks like a coaster,” I muttered.
 “I wonder whether it’d bless my beer.”